aquasecurity/kubectl-who-can/CONTRIBUTING.md

-Thank you for taking interest in contributing to kubectl-who-can !
+Thank you for taking interest in contributing to kubectl-who-can!

 ## Issues